holianh/holianh.github.io/_portfolio/connectbook.md

 ---
 title: "ConnectBook Social Networking Website"
 excerpt: "A mini social networking site with all social networking functionalities.
-Used Java Design Patterns along with frameworks like spring and bootstrap.
+Used Java Design Patterns along with frameworks like spring and bootstrap."
-"
+toc: true

 date: 01-07-2016